Researched by licensed + unbiased insurance experts. Learn More

 Native Americans are also permitted to buy healthcare coverage at any time.

-Buying Individual Health Insurance When You’ve Missed Open Enrollment
+Buying Short-Term Health Insurance When You’ve Missed Open Enrollment

 Difference Between Marketplace and Off-Marketplace Plans

-The biggest difference between Marketplace and non-Marketplace individual plans is the cost.
-If you qualify for cost-assistance, buying individual health insurance through the ACA Marketplace is usually the best choice.
-If you are eligible to receive even a small subsidy, it makes financial sense to buy coverage on the Marketplace.
+The biggest difference between subsidy-eligible “Marketplace” plans and harder to find non-Marketplace plans is the cost.
+If you qualify for cost assistance, then buying individual health insurance through the ACA Marketplace is usually the best choice.
+If you are eligible to receive even a small subsidy, it makes financial sense to buy a Marketplace-type plan.

 Individual plans sold through the ACA Marketplace almost always are less expensive than non-Marketplace plans.
 For qualifying individuals, Marketplace plans may also be subsidized in the form of tax credits, subsidies, Medicaid, or the Children’s Health Insurance Program (CHIP).
 Depending on your annual household income, it may or may not make sense to consider non-Marketplace plans.
 Either way, it’s wise to shop around to find a plan with the best terms and conditions.